RickyReyes/myteam/README.md

 ### What I learned

 - Change SVG color on hover:

-I use this [CodePen](https://codepen.io/sosuke/pen/Pjoqqp), which takes a hex color for the color you want to be applied on hover, and returns a CSS filter property along with values. te this note and add/remove/edit lines above based on what links you'd like to share.**
+I use this [CodePen](https://codepen.io/sosuke/pen/Pjoqqp), which takes a hex color for the color you want to be applied on hover, and returns a CSS filter property along with values.